 Use the appropriate integrity key associated to protected WUR frames (see 30.9 (Protected WUR frames)), and associated state based on Key ID equal to the current Key ID value.

 Perform replay protection on the received WUR frame as defined in 12.5.4.4 (BIP replay protection) except that the WUR non-AP STA shall construct the IPN locally as defined in 30.9.3.2 (Construction of the IPN by a WUR non-AP STA).
 The WUR non-AP STA shall use a replay counter, RC, that is equal to the IPN prior to any update due to the WUR frame.
-If IPN is less than or equal to RC then the WUR non-AP STA shall discard the WUR frame and increment its internal dot11RSNAStatsCMACWURReplays counter by 1.
+If IPN is less than or equal to RC then the WUR non-AP STA shall discard the WUR frame, increment its internal dot11RSNAStatsCMACWURReplays counter by 1, and terminate BIP processing for this reception. (#2585)

 Construct the AAD as defined in Figure 30-2 (AAD construction for WUR frames).

 Extract and save the received MIC value from the FCS field of the WUR frame and compute a verifier over the concatenation of AAD, Frame Body field (if present), and the locally constructed IPN.
-If the result does not match the received MIC value, then the receiver shall discard the frame and increment its internal MIC error counter by 1.
+If the result does not match the received MIC value, then the receiver shall discard the frame, increment its internal MIC error counter by 1, and terminate BIP processing for this reception. (#2586)

 Update the RC for the integrity key associated to protected WUR frames identified by Key ID equal to the current Key ID value to the IPN.